-We produce and market award winning films and series, operates cinema chains in Denmark, Norway and Sweden, produce computer games through a number of game studios, is behind PlayStation in the Nordic and Baltic countries and develops global digital gifting solutions.
+We produce and market award winning films and series, operate cinema chains in Denmark, Norway and Sweden, produce games through a number of game studios, distribute PlayStation in the Nordic and Baltic countries and develop global digital gifting solutions.

 Nordisk Film was founded in 1906 in Valby, just outside Copenhagen, by entrepreneur Ole Olsen and is one of the world’s first film companies.
 Nordisk Film still has its headquarters on the Valby lot where you will also find the world’s oldest still standing film studio building.